yehandesilva/gym-guru/README.md

 host = "localhost"
 port = 5432
 ```
-2. Navigate to gym-guru/backend/app.py and run main program to start backend
+2. Navigate to gym-guru/backend/app.py and run main program to start backend.
+Before starting the backend, ensure that all the dependencies listed in backend/requirements.txt have been installed.
+To do this, the following command can be run (cd into the backend folder first): ```pip3 install -r requirements.txt```
-3. Run command ```npm install``` to install all necessary dependancies
+3. Run command ```npm install``` (in project's directory) to install all necessary dependancies
-4. Run command ```npm start``` to start the front end
+4. Run command ```npm start``` (in project's directory) to start the front end